dbgate/dbgate/README.md

 # DbGate - database administration tool

 DbGate is fast and easy to use database manager.
-Works with MySQL, PostgreSQL and SQL Server.
+Works with MySQL, PostgreSQL, SQL Server and MongoDB.

 * Try it online - [demo.dbgate.org](https://demo.dbgate.org) - online demo application
 * Download application for Windows, Linux or Mac from [dbgate.org](https://dbgate.org/download/)